-In accordance with the requirement of the NJ Indoor Standard (N.J.A.C.
-12:100-13) (2007), you are hereby construction/renovation project will take place at through notified that a Please check # 1 or # 2 below please check # 1 or # 2 b elow: 1.
-Materials MAY be utilized which contain ing be potentially offensive or harmful.
-Efforts will be m employee exposure to these chemicals and other const dusts and odors. ade to minimize 2.
-No Materials or chemicals which may be har students will be used.
-Efforts will be made to minimize exposure to construction-related dusts and odors.
-The Safety Data Sheets for these materials are attached any questions, please contact •
+In accordance with the requirement of the NJ Indoor Air Quality Standard (N.J.A.C.
+12:100-13) (2007), you are hereby notified that construction/renovation project will take place atfrom through Please check # 1 or # 2 below please check # 1 or # 2 below: 1.
+Materials MAY be utilized which contain ingredients that be potentially offensive or harmful.
+Efforts will be made to minime employee exposure to these chemicals and other construction-related usts and odors. ize 2.
+No Materials or chemicals which may be harmful to staff students will be used.
+Efforts will be made to minimize employee exposure to construction-related dusts and odors. or The Safety Data Sheets for these materials are attached.
+If you ha any questions, please contact at ve